-Datapoint Clarification and notes Total spent on social investment, of which % is voluntary Shell's total social investment spend for India and Nigeria includes voluntary social investment and social investment required by government regulations or contractual agreements.
+Clarification and notes Shell's total social investment spend for India and Nigeria includes voluntary social investment and social investment required by government regulations or contractual agreements.
 The total social investment spend in the Netherlands, the UK and the USA is voluntary social investment.
-People reached through selected social investment programmes (education, community skills, entrepreneurship, community development) The estimated number of people who participated in or directly benefited from selected Shell in-country social investment programmes which support socio-economic development: education (including Science Technology Engineering Mathematics education, scholarships), community skills, entrepreneurship and community development programmes.
+The estimated number of people who participated in or directly benefited from selected Shell in-country social investment programmes which support socio-economic development: education (including Science Technology Engineering Mathematics education, scholarships), community skills, entrepreneurship and community development programmes.
 As measuring outcomes of social investment programmes is a complex process, the data reported may not always be fully comprehensive.
-The nature and extent of benefits of our Social Investment programmes vary significantly and are not comparable across programmes or countries.
+The nature and extent of benefits of our Social Investment programmes